How to Enable Advanced Graphics in Defender Application Guard

 3. Under the Isolated browsing area, click the link that says Change Application Guard settings.

-5. Restart your computer to apply the changes.
+5. Restart your computer so the settings can take effect.

 If you prefer not to use the settings menu, you can use the Windows Registry.
 Open the Windows Registry and go to the following path: